Actions for Strong Bones for Postmenopausal Women

 The most important factors in protecting your bones is to make healthy lifestyle choices.
 Bone healthy behaviors should begin in youth and continue throughout your life.
 The earlier that you take prevention measures, the greater the benefit to your bone health.

 Hormone balance is important and necessary to build and maintain strong bones.
 A normal menstrual cycle indicates normal hormone levels.
-Menopause can speed up bone loss and may increase the risk of osteoporosis.It is important to discuss your bone health with your healthcare provider, particularly after you have gone through menopause (no menstrual cycles for at least 12 months).
+Menopause can speed up bone loss and may increase the risk of osteoporosis.It is important to discuss your bone health with your healthcare provider, particularly after you have gone through menopause.

-It is important for all postmenopausal women including those with a strong genetic tendency (family history) for osteoporosis to take bone healthy actions.
-Choosing to take the steps for stronger bones will help you as you age.
+It is important for all postmenopausal women including those with a genetic tendency (family history) for osteoporosis to take bone healthy actions.
+Here is a start:

 - Eat a variety of healthy (nutrient-rich) foods every day.
 Eat several servings of fruits and vegetables each day.
 The average person should eat 4 1/2 cups of fruits and vegetables every day.